🧠 Interrupts in 8085 Microprocessor – Explained with Diagram, Priority Table

 • These are level-triggered, maskable interrupt request input lines.

-• RST 6.5 transfer the microprocessor’s control to location 0034H while RST 5.5 transfer the microprocessor’s control to location 002CH.
+• RST 6.5 transfers the microprocessor’s control to location 0034H, while RST 5.5 transfers the microprocessor’s control to location 002CH.

 4. INTR :

-• This interrupt works in conjunction with RST N or CALL instruction.
+• This interrupt works in conjunction with the RST N or CALL instruction.

-• The INTR logic consists of an INTE flip-flop, OR gate, and inverter.
+• The INTR logic consists of an INTE flip-flop, an OR gate, and an inverter.
 The INTR pin is logically ANDed with the output of the INTE flip-flop.

 Software Interrupts in 8085